rschristopher/rschristopher.github.io/src/pow/sovereignty/level-1.md

 ---

-Don't expect any early wins.
-Even without any statistical hope of mining a block, you'll be in the dirt and grime of the game: real-time hash rate, hash-price indexes, modeling difficulty adjustments, and sourcing affordable rigs.
+Don't expect any early wins (mined blocks).
+Even without any statistical hope of finding a block, you'll be in the dirt and grime of the game: real-time hash rate, hash-price indexes, modeling difficulty adjustments, and sourcing affordable ASICs.
 Proof-of-work hashing is not for everybody, but neither is sovereignty.